kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 Mathematics is a language in which ambiguity is prohibited by strictly enforced conventions.
 We already saw that with the $\surd$ sign.

 Does [@eq:abc]^[It is not an equation but an expression; my software did not allow that degree of customization.
 Please excuse this inaccuracy.] mean more than one thing?
 Not if we know our conventions.
-The expression consists of a value on top---supposed  divided by a value at the bottom.
-But the value at the top is itself a fraction, that must be evaluated first because its numerator and denominator are bracketed or enclosed in parentheses:
+The expression consists of a value on top, divided by a value at the bottom.
+But the value at the top is itself a fraction, that must be evaluated first because its numerator and denominator are bracketed or enclosed in parentheses:^[See [BIDMAS](#bidmas) later.]
 $$
 \frac{a}{b}
 $$ {#eq:a-over-b}